-Genoa has one of the largest harbours in the Mediterranean and is well served by cruise ships and budget airlines.
+Genoa has one of the largest harbors in the Mediterranean and is well served by cruise ships and budget airlines.
 While there are lots of things to do in Genoa, or Genova, as it is in Italian – many visitors, by nature of their trip through this port city on the Liguria coast of Italy look to spend one day in Genoa.
 We checked out what to do in Genoa in a short space of time and how to spend one day in Genoa, Italy.

-Here in Genoa, you’ll find UNESCO World Heritage-listed palaces, the city where Christopher Colombus spent a great part of his childhood and several Genovese dishes that will have you wanting to stay longer for the food alone!
+Here in Genoa, you’ll find UNESCO World Heritage-listed palaces, the city where Christopher Colombus spent a great part of his childhood, and several Genovese dishes that will have you wanting to stay longer for the food alone!

 What to do in One Day in Genoa